tsuru/redisapi/README.markdown

 ##Installation and configuration

 This API is ready for being deployed as a tsuru application.
-It depends on four environment variable:
+It depends on the following environment variables:

 * **REDIS_SERVER_HOST**: the address of the server to which the API will provide access. _Default value:_ ``none``. redis-api will fail to start if